jbossdemocentral/bpms-mortgage-demo/README.md

 - login gives errors but UI continues to work.

+- web service call fails in process, workaround below is not working for me.

 - issues with work items, here is a workaround:

     - go to target/jboss-eap-6.1/standalone/deployments/business-central.war/WEB-INF/classes/META-INF and move the